mosip/mosip-infra/deployment/sandbox-v2/docs/mosip_configuration_guide.md

 ```
 $ av edit secrets.yml
 ```
+If you update postgres passwords, then their ciphers will have to be upodated in property files.
+See section on Config Server below.

 ## Private dockers
 If you are pulling dockers from private registry in Docker Hub, then provide the Docker Hub credentails in `secrets.yml` and set following flag in `group_vars/all.yml`:
 ```